 ParkControl has Dynamic Boost to allow you to set active and idle power plans.
 Process Lasso has a similar feature with its IdleSaver.

-Empirical evidence shows that disabling core parking can make a real difference in system performance.
-There are many factors that will determine precisely how efficacious it will be for any given system.
-However, generally, Windows is too aggressive in its core parking, resulting in excess latency during bursting CPU loads (the most common type).
+Empirical evidence shows that disabling CPU core parking can make a tangible improvement in system performance.
+There are many factors that will determine precisely how effective it will be for a given situation.
+However, generally, Windows is too aggressive in its core parking, resulting in high latency during bursting CPU loads, stemming from the overhead of having to unpark CPU cores.
+Since bursting CPU loads are the most common type for many workloads, core parking can be a substantial drag on system performance and responsiveness.

-You can also change these settings via Window’s Powercfg.exe.
+Instead of using ParkControl, you can change power settings from the Window’s command line interface via Powercfg.exe.
 You must run this utility with elevated rights, so be sure to open an elevated console window by right-clicking ‘cmd.exe’ and selecting ‘Run as Administrator’.

 First, backup ALL your Power Settings by creating a dump of everything to a TXT file.
 It is unlikely you will ever need this, but…